stefanwerfling/flyingfish/README.md

 Currently I will first generate simple configuration files for Nginx and feel the database by hand.
 A frontend will be developed step by step.
 I'm hoping for suggestions and other ideas.
 Write to me!

+#### Projectname

+The name of the project is an allusion to the fish that is "air" in an atypical environment for it.
+Nevertheless, the fish copes perfectly here.
+This is how I see the project with the Nginx server and the interacting components.
+The name also goes well with "Docker" a whale.

 ## Project-Parts
 * Main Nginx Manager
 * SSH-Server